steampixel/php-one-time-pad/readme.md

 ### Decrypt something:
 To decrypt a cipher text together with a given pad you have to specify these files together with the target plaintext file:
-If you want specify the target files like this.
-For example point the pad to one and the cipher to another USB stick.
 ```
 php cli.php decrypt pad.md cipher.md text.md
 ```